Windermere: Islands

-The north to south alignment of the lake, combined with its position between Morecambe Bay and the central fells, means that it forms a migration highway, with geese often seen in winter.

-The Freshwater Biological Association was established on the shore of Windermere in 1929 and much of the early work on lake ecology, freshwater biology and limnology was conducted here.

 Local government

-Before 1974, the lake lay wholly within the county of Westmorland; however, the historic county boundary between Lancashire and Westmorland ran down the western shore of the lake and also along about 3 mi of the southern section of the eastern shore.
+Before 1974, the lake lay wholly within the county of Westmorland; however, the historic county boundary between Lancashire and Westmorland runs down the western shore of the lake and also along about 3 mi of the southern section of the eastern shore.
 Anyone crossing the lake from east to west on the Windermere Ferry thus travels from the historic county of Westmorland to that of Lancashire.

-Since local government reorganisation in 1974, Windermere and its shores have been entirely within the district of South Lakeland in the non-metropolitan county of Cumbria.
+Local government reorganisation in 1974 placed Windermere and its shores within the district of South Lakeland in the non-metropolitan county of Cumbria.
+Since April 2023, Cumbria no longer exists for administrative purposes and the lake falls entirely within Westmorland and Furness administrative area.
 Most planning matters concerned with the lake are, however, the responsibility of the Lake District National Park Authority.
-From April 2023, Cumbria will no longer exist for administrative purposes and the lake will fall entirely within Westmorland and Furness.

 Boating

 Steamer and launches

 Passenger services operate along the whole length of the lake, from Lakeside railway station, on the Lakeside and Haverthwaite heritage steam railway at the southern end of the lake, to Waterhead Bay near Ambleside in the north.
 Intermediate stops are made at Bowness and, by smaller launches only, at Brockhole.
 Some boats only operate part of the route, or operate out and back cruises, whilst others run the whole distance.

 These services date back to the former Furness Railway, who built the Lakeside branch, and were at one time operated by British Rail, the former state-owned rail operator.
 Since privatisation, three of the original large railway boats are operated by Windermere Lake Cruises Ltd, along with a fleet of smaller and more modern launches.
 Three of the original four boats survive: the MV Tern of 1891, the MV Teal of 1936, and the MV Swan of 1938.
-The fourth, MV Swift of 1900, was broken up at Lakeside in 1998.
+The fourth, MV Swift of 1900, which was converted from steam to diesel in 1956, was broken up at Lakeside in 1998.
 Her rudder and only one propeller are displayed at Bowness.
 Although often described as steamers, all are now diesel motor vessels.
 Tern and Swift were built with steam engines, but converted to diesel power in the 1950s.